Civil Service Medical and Dental Benefits

 Arrangement for Wives of Civil Servants or Pensioners Not Normally Residents in Hong Kong to Receive Obstetric Services in Hong Kong

-Starting from 1 February 2007, Mainland women who have been pregnant for seven months or more are required to produce the original of the Confirmation Certificate issued by either HA or private hospitals upon entry at immigration control points to prove that they have confirmed antenatal and delivery booking at a hospital in Hong Kong.
+Starting from 1 February 2007, women from the Mainland of China who have been pregnant for seven months or more are required to produce the original of the Confirmation Certificate issued by either HA or private hospitals upon entry at immigration control points to prove that they have confirmed antenatal and delivery booking at a hospital in Hong Kong.
 Failing this, they might be denied entry and might be repatriated.

-Eligible dependants (including wives) of civil servants or pensioners, who are not normally resident in Hong Kong and do not hold Hong Kong Identity Cards, are eligible for civil service medical benefits in Hong Kong.
+Eligible dependants (including wives) of civil servants or pensioners, even not residing in Hong Kong and do not hold Hong Kong Identity Cards, are eligible for civil service medical benefits in Hong Kong.
 In the light of the new measure mentioned above, wives of civil servants or pensioners, who are not holding Hong Kong Identity Cards and wish to obtain obstetric services from HA in the capacity of CSEPs, are reminded to -

 - book HA obstetric services in advance at the HA hospital where they intend to deliver; and